Bring the past alive in your classroom

 A Note about HERO Live!

-For the past 21 years, our Electronic Field Trips/HERO Live! broadcasts have been a cornerstone of our programming for teachers and students.
-Due to the changing use of technology in the classroom, April's broadcast was our last.
+For 21 years, our Electronic Field Trips/HERO Live! broadcasts have been a cornerstone of our programming for teachers and students.
+Due to the changing use of technology in the classroom, the live broadcasts have been discontinued.
 However, the online, on-demand multimedia library of programming will remain available in the Colonial Williamsburg Education Resource Library as we continue to collaborate with our nation's finest educators to develop innovative, engaging, and effective professional development offerings in the future.

 The Colonial Williamsburg Education Resource Library is supported in part by the William and Gretchen Kimball Young Patriots Fund and the Harry L. Kavetas Endowment for Education Initiatives.
 Development and production is underwritten through the generous support of Patricia and Peter Frechette of Minnesota.